fusion809/fusion809.github.io-old2/_posts/TE/vim.md

 Vim is extensively customizable, for people with the required level of finesse in programming.
 There are also several extensions and other plugins available for it, from the Internet.

 ### Features
 It has syntax-highlighting support for almost (if not every) every computer language.
 It also has several IDE-type features, like compiling source code from within it.
 Several other features can be added to it, for example, I wrote some of this post in Vim when my blog was powered by WordPress, using the [Vimpress plugin](https://github.com/PotHix/Vimpress).
-Several plugins are available in the [app-vim](http://gpo.zugaina.org/app-vim/) Portage category.
+Several plugins are available in the [app-vim](http://gpo.zugaina.org/app-vim/) Portage category and in PkgBrowser they can be found under the app&rarr;vim category.

 ### Obtaining It
 #### Manjaro